LegionDark/Issues/README.md

 Welcome to the LegionDark private server issue tracker.
 Here you can find and create bug reports that involve issues currently happening on the LegionDark server.
 This tracker is to help keep an organized collection of issues for developers to work on and fix.
 This tracker is not for anything except bugs/issues happening on the LegionDark server.

+**If the issue you woud like to report concerns a Job Ability or Job Trait, please read [this](https://github.com/LegionDark/Issues/issues/298) first.**

 # Issue Report Template

 When creating a new issue, please be sure to use the following template: <br/>